gvwilson/sensibleadventures/cloudherd/new.md

 "She's sick," Thokmay told Kulbinder urgently.
 "Look, she's shaking."

 "I'm not sick."
 Noxy shook off his hand.
 "I just...
 Do we have anything to eat?"
-It was the forest, she realized, fear and wonder mixed together in her chest.
+It was the forest, she realized numbly, fear and wonder mixed together in her chest.
 When she had tried to mind-speak with Big Blue, her thoughts had brushed up against the forest instead.
 It was...
 She didn't have words, any more than the forest itself did.
 It was vast and ancient and no more aware of her than she was of the little black petch bug crawling across her boot, except that was wrong, the forest *was* aware, it knew everything inside it because it